A SERMON – Preached on Tuesday Evening 10 March 1857, by

 I will make a few remarks upon each as I go along.

-1. A lofty mountain: “In the last days it shall come to pass, that the mountain of the house of the Lord shall be established in the top of the mountains, and it shall be exalted above the hills; and people shall flow unto it."
+First.
+A lofty mountain: “In the last days it shall come to pass, that the mountain of the house of the Lord shall be established in the top of the mountains, and it shall be exalted above the hills; and people shall flow unto it."
 The first idea is that of a lofty mountain.
 There were two mountains in Canaan called mount Ebal, and mount Gerizim.
 Those mountains stood north and south of each other: Ebal, the mount of cursing; Gerizim, travelers say, is literally higher than mount Ebal, intimating that the blessing shall out-top the curse.
 One evidence of your belonging to God is this, if you receive a gospel which out-tops the curse, then you receive the gospel of God; but if you receive a gospel which makes this admission, that a man may be partaker of grace one day, but sin may overcome that grace, and he may cease to be a child of God, you are certainly come to the wrong mountain.
 When the Savior and sin came in close contact, which was the stronger of the two?
 Jesus Christ.
 Come, come, I should think the matter settled: it is too late to dispute it now.
 When Jesus Christ and the curse came in contact, which was the stronger of the two?
 Say you, Jesus Christ.
 There is no use disputing it.
-When Jesus Christ and the curse came in contact, which was the stronger of the two ?
+When Jesus Christ and the curse came in contact, which was the stronger of the two?
 Say you, Jesus Christ.
 There is no use disputing it now.
 When Jesus Christ and Satan came in close contact, which was the stronger of the two?
 When Jesus Christ and whole torrents of error come in contact which is the stronger of the two?
 Jesus Christ.
 When Jesus Christ and death came into close contact, which was the stronger of the two?
 Jesus Christ: because he rose again from the dead.
 Death then lost its sting and I have never read in the Bible that it has regained it therefore it is taken away.
 So then, if thou art a child of God, nothing but that gospel which out-tops the heights of every sin, and every curse, and every foe which may be sets your soul will do for you.
 "Ah!" say some, "I do not like this doctrine."
 Whether you like it or not, it is a truth, and the longer you live, the more you will prize the truth that the law hath no glory by reason of the glory of the gospel which excels it.
 This is one evidence of relationship to God-being brought to receive that gospel that answers for everything for you.
 This is the idea I want to convey to you, that the Lord Jesus Christ answered for us, and we have not, therefore, to answer for ourselves.
 The matter is done.
 In the last judgment, the saints will have nothing whatever to do with the matter of sin.
 In the Old Testament age the sins of all the people were done away with in the front of the temple, out of doors: after the sacrifice had been offered, and sin atoned for, the priest went into the holy of holies, but took no sin with him, because that was atoned for out of doors: you see that he went in with the sacrifice, and without sin the priest went into the temple, and he could not bring any sin away with him, because he did not take any in.
-So Jesus Christ cannot bring any sin at the last day from heaven, because he did not take any with him; he atoned for sin before he went to heaven, consequently he went to heaven without any sin-and when he comes back again he will come without sin unto salvation.
+So, Jesus Christ cannot bring a sin at the last day from heaven, because he did not take any with him; he atoned for sin before he went to heaven, consequently he went to heaven without any sin and when he comes back again he will come without sin unto salvation.
 As a believer in Christ then, I shall have nothing to answer for: I shall have nothing to do, but to believe in Christ, to die and be happy in my soul, and let my body lay quiet in the dust till the Lord comes for it: and when raised from the dead, I shall have nothing to answer for: then my very appearance will answer for me: for I shall be fashioned like unto his glorious body.
 Aye, brethren and if I see you with him, I may ask you, is your mortality?
 Gone.
 Where is corruption?
 Gone.
 Where is your weakness?
 All gone.
 This is the grand fact "He hath put away sin by the sacrifice of himself."
 "This God is our God for ever and ever, and he will be our guide (on the ground of what Jesus Christ has done) even until death:" that is our idea.
 What know you of this?
 Bless his dear and precious name, he atoned for sin first, therefore comes again a second time without sin unto salvation.

-2. Now, the proposition recorded is, "Come, and let us go up to the mountain of the God of Jacob."
+Second.
+Now, the proposition recorded is, "Come, and let us go up to the mountain of the God of Jacob."
 Here is nominative distinction – “the house of Jacob.”
 I think we have a few, just a few, who preach the same gospel as God preached to him.
 "I will be with thee, to keep thee in all places whithersoever thou goest."
-He preached the same gospel to him as to Abraham and Isaac, and revealed to him the same sworn promises of the new covenant; and whatever does not accord with that, the Lord will have nothing to do with.
+He preached the same gospel to him as to Abraham and Isaac and revealed to him the same sworn promises of the new covenant; and whatever does not accord with that, the Lord will have nothing to do with.
 Therefore, I pray that this may be the house of Jacob.
 "Jacob have I loved, Esau have I hated."
-If rightly directed, you' will seek the God of Jacob-the God of sovereign love-"Jacob have I loved, but Esau have I hated'' "Ah!" say you, "that brings us to that terrible doctrine of election.''
+If rightly directed, you will seek the God of Jacob-the God of sovereign love- "Jacob have I loved, but Esau have I hated'' "Ah!" say you, "that brings us to that terrible doctrine of election.''
 Well, and what of that?
 Election never shut any man out of the kingdom of heaven, and it never will.
 Sin shut all men out, and if any are taken in, God's love has done it.
-If the whole human race are taken in, by God's sovereignty, even then they must all have been saved on the same principle as some have been saved-viz., by grace.
+If the whole human race is taken in, by God's sovereignty, even then they must all have been saved on the same principle as some have been saved-viz., by grace.
 So, then, let us not bring election in as causing that which sin alone has caused.
 Sin shut us all out from God but not election; election has taken many to heaven, but shut none out.
 "Ah!'' says another, "but all may be saved, if they like."
-But the question is, have all got the like?-have you?
+But the question is, have all got the like? -have you?
 "I don't much like election," says one.
 That is no proof at all that that likes you.
 Do you love the doctrines of the gospel?
 For I am sure if you do, that the truths and doctrines of the gospel love you.
 And "all things shall work together for good to them that love God, to those who are the called according to his purpose."
 "Oh!” say some, “I love God but I don’t like election.”
 Another says, “I love God, yet I don’t love election.
 Now people will deceive themselves in this way-yet, remember, the promise of "all things working for good" is to them only who "love God," and are "the called according to his purpose."
 It is a solemn truth that I name in this part illustrative of what is meant by the "house of Jacob:" The apostle further says that those whom God has loved he did "foreknow."